Jamesreinhardt222/comm-documentation-assignment/docs/Slack_invitation.md

 3.Go to your email account and open the confirmation-email titled “Confirm your email address on Slack.”

   By clicking "Copy" button, you will have your workspace invitation link copied on your computer.
-You can paste this link on the BCIT learning hub or pass it to set reps.
-Note that there will be number of days before the link expires.
+  You can share this link with with people who need to join this workspace.

 ![enter your email](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/inv3.png?raw=true)